rucha184/Easy-Billing-system/README.md

 # Easy-Billing-System ✨

--A simple and attractive billing system frontend built with **HTML, CSS, JavaScript, and Bootstrap**.
+A simple and attractive billing system frontend built with **HTML, CSS, JavaScript, and Bootstrap**.
 It allows you to enter customer details, add items, and generate an invoice with auto-calculated totals.

 ##  🚀Features